Amendor47/Studying-coach/README.md

 - Heuristics to decide if AI is needed (`services/heuristics.py`) with optional "Améliorer via IA" button.
 - Cache and log wrapper for LLM calls (`services/ai.py`).
+- Optional AnythingLLM integration: set `LLM_PROVIDER=anythingllm` and point `ANYTHINGLLM_BASE` to a running instance to use its `/v1/chat/completions` API instead of OpenAI.
 - Optional local semantic search feeding AI context (`services/rag.py`).
 - Optional web enrichment: DuckDuckGo search + scraping with caching (`services/webfetch.py`) and UI button to add results as new fiches.